When Can I Get My Scar Money?

 The Average Case

 Having said that, if a particular case is the type of case where settlement makes sense, then it will typically take at least six months of being on benefits before settlement discussions even come up.
-The only exception to this is if you are talking about someone who is entitled to workers’ compensation benefits and gets compensation for some time.
-In that case, the type of settlement is a lump sum settlement that’s also referred to as a commutation.
-That typically takes time.
+The only exception to this is when an individual is clearly entitled to workers’ compensation benefits and receives compensation for some time.
+In that scenario, the settlement is usually a lump-sum commutation, which often requires more time to process.
+For a clearer understanding of settlement timelines, our Rhode Island workers compensation attorney can help explain what factors may speed up or slow down the process.
+You may also want to review our RI workers’ comp benefits to understand how settlements fit into the broader claims system.

 Denial and Dismissal Settlements